ruzeynalov/Test-Breeze/acceptance-tests/ReadMe.md

 * Execute `mvn clean install -D cucumber.options="--tags @ui"` in order to run UI tests
 * Execute `mvn clean install` for all test suites
 * Supported browsers are: Chrome(default), ChromeHeadless, Selenoid (dockerized Chrome).
 Pass following parameter `-D browser ChromeHeadless` in oder to run UI tests in headless mode
-* In order to run tests in parallel mode set `dataproviderthreadcount` to value `> 1` for maven-failsafe-plugin properties in pom.xml

 <a name="reports"></a>
 ### Reports